ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 3. When you have finished setting your information barrier policies to active status, use the `Start-InformationBarrierPoliciesApplication` cmdlet in the Office 365 Security & Compliance Center.

     Policies are applied, user by user, for your organization.
-If your organization is large, it can take 24 hours for this process to complete.
+If your organization is large, it can take 24 hours (or more) for this process to complete.

 ## Verify status of information barrier policies